From: Dr Eric Miller

 The Storytelling Therapy process

-1) Tell your Life Story (a ten-minute version).
+1) The client tells his/her Life Story (a ten-minute version).

 A) Turning points.

 B) Successful coping methods one has used.

 C) Outstanding motifs (also known as story elements, and archetypes).

 D) Themes (ideas, issues, lessons learned, etc).

 4) The client (possibly with assistance from listeners) gathers 4 or 5 other stories that are similar to aspects of one's Life Story.
 These other stories could be stories of any type (they could be stories of folktales, episodes of epics, movies, historical events, experiences of family or friends, etc).